pryv/dev-site/source/getting-started.md

 More information on HF series is provided in the [**API reference**](/reference-preview/#hf-series).

 - **start** and **stop** events.
-This can be very useful for time-tracking, enabling the athlete to track and report his activities in real-time (ex.: running, cycling, exercising, etc).
+This can be very useful for time-tracking, enabling the user to track and report his activities in real-time (ex.: running, cycling, exercising, etc).
 This allows to specify time durations for events or to guarantee that only one event is running at a given time in `singleActivity` streams (**DEPRECATED**).
 More information on these methods is provided [**here**](/reference/#start-period).

 To get more details on all possible event types, see the [**events API reference**](/reference/#event).